David-OConnor/pyflow/README.md

 to not run properly when installed from `pip` due to the `PATH` not being configured in the expected way.

-- It manages Python installations - lets you choose which Python version (≥ 3.4) to use.
-If one's installed, it uses that.
-If not, it downloads a binary, stores it in `~/python-installs`, and uses that.
-It lets the user select which Python version to use in `pyproject.toml`, then automatically uses that version, installing as required.
+- Its dependency resolution and locking is faster due to using a cached database of dependencies, vice downloading and checking each package, or relying on the incomplete data available on the [pypi warehouse](https://github.com/pypa/warehouse).

-- It keeps dependencies in the project directory, in `__pypackages__`, and doesn't modify outside files (Other than new Python installs).
+- It keeps dependencies in the project directory, in `__pypackages__`.
 This is subtle, but reinforces the idea that there's no hidden state to be concerned with.

 - It will always use the specified version of Python.
-This is a notable problem with `Poetry`; it may pick the wrong installation (eg Python2 vice Python3), with no obvious way to change it.
+This is a notable issue, for example, with `Poetry`; it may pick the wrong installation (eg Python2 vice Python3), with no obvious way to change it.

 - Multiple versions of a dependency can be installed, allowing resolution